 Squats are one of the fundamentals of fitness, and they require mobility, balance, power, speed, and strength.
 Squatting onto a medicine ball is a great way to train form and balance while minimizing the risk of injury and allowing one to do several reps in a row.

 Weightlifting is for everyone!
 The goal is not to lift heavy weights, but to have awareness of how the weight feels in their hands.
 This helps seniors learn how to use their body better and acquire kinetic awareness.

 To scale, seniors should first consider spending significant time mastering empty bar technique.
 Start with lighter weights, focusing on quality of form.
 Never sacrifice quality for reps.
 If lifting weights from the floor is too demanding, you might consider lifting from the blocks or hang lifts, which shorten the range of motion and allow you to work on a specific segment of the lift.

 WODs in General

-Every athlete at any age can find a way to make CrossFit challenging while keeping it safe.
-Talk to your coach, never train without supervision and find the right scaling that works for you.
+Every athlete at any age can find a way to make functional fitness challenging while keeping it safe.
+Talk to your coach, never train without supervision, and find the right scaling that works for you.